 Gibbs claims we’re being lied to by the major players in the green movement, specifically by Sierra Club Executive Director Michael Brune, 350.org co-founder Bill McKibben, Al Gore, and “green” capitalist Michael Bloomberg, all of whom have helped build and maintain our optimism about renewable energy’s ability to meet our needs.
 He’s telling us they’ve actually been in covert collusion with the fossil fuel industry.

 Can this be so?
-Somehow I doubt it.
-Yes, they’ve tried working with the fossil fuel companies to get them to green up.
-And although they haven’t really succeeded at that, they have had some huge successes, particularly in instigating the closing of coal plants.
-We all need to work together on this.
+I have a different “take” on it.
+Yes, they’ve tried working with the fossil fuel companies, but their efforts have been to get them to green up.
+And although the oil companies continue to fight tooth and nail, these green pioneers have succeeded in some ways, for example in instigating the closing of coal plants.
+There still remains much to be done, and we all need to work together on this.

 My primary issue with the movie, now that I’ve recovered somewhat from its numbing effect, is that its only suggested solution for keeping the planet livable is … population control.
 Gibbs leaves the details up to our imagination.